LibraryLadyKristie/victor-library-assistant/README.md

 # Victor the Library Assistant

-Victor is a 100% local, Ollama-powered LLM that was created by Ms. Kristie Feguer, a librarian.
+Victor is a 100% local, Ollama-powered LLM that was created by Ms. Kristie Feguer(me!), a librarian.
 No cloud, no OpenAI/Claude/Gemini/xAI, no internet required after setup.
 Roleplay bot - but ideally could edit to add library collection data and make functional.

 - Runs on Llama 3.2 3B (or 1B) at temperature 0.1